Nabeelhassan/my-awesome-stars/README.md

 ## Shell

+- [kamranahmedse/git-standup](https://github.com/kamranahmedse/git-standup) - Recall what you did on the last working day.
+Psst! or be nosy and find what someone else in your team did ;-)
 - [gothinkster/realworld](https://github.com/gothinkster/realworld) - "The mother of all demo apps" — Exemplary fullstack Medium.com clone powered by React, Angular, Node, Django, and many more 🏅
 - [JetBrains/JetBrainsMono](https://github.com/JetBrains/JetBrainsMono) - JetBrains Mono – the free and open-source typeface for developers

 ## Svelte

 - [npmhub/npmhub](https://github.com/npmhub/npmhub) - 🔎 A browser extension to explore npm dependencies on GitHub repos

+## Swift

+- [CodetrixStudio/CapacitorGoogleAuth](https://github.com/CodetrixStudio/CapacitorGoogleAuth) - Capacitor plugin for Google Auth.
+Lightweight & no dependencies.

 ## TypeScript